 In a meeting held during 23 - 24 of November 2020, the scientific committee completed the evaluation of the report prepared by the Joint Research Center1.
-The aforementioned report evaluated all
+The aforementioned report evaluated all https://ec.europa.eu/jrc/en/publication/eur-scientific-and-technical-research-reports/technical-proposalsselected-new-fertilising-materials-under-fertilising-products-regulation

-1 https://ec.europa.eu/jrc/en/publication/eur-scientific-and-technical-research-reports/technical-proposals- selected-new-fertilising-materials-under-fertilising-products-regulation

 STRUBIAS products (STRUvite, Blochar and AShes).
-The result of the meeting was the proposed amendment of the Directive 2009/1009/EC, which was expected to be approved officially in March 2021 but it did not, yet.
-The amendment is foreseen to be put in effect along with the rest of the Regulation on July 16, 2022.
+The result of the meeting was the proposed amendment of the Directive 2009/1009/EC, which is expected to be approved officially in March 2021 and will be put in effect along with the rest of the Regulation on July 16, 2022.